 - Jackson A. Disability and Rare Disease: Towards Person Centred Care for Australians with Rare Diseases.
 [Internet].
 Rare Voices Australia.
 New South Wales, Australia: McKell Institute; 2019 [cited 2023 Jul 13] p.
 1–31.
 Available from: https://rarevoices.org.au/wp-content/uploads/2020/09/DisabilityRareDisease2019.pdf

 - Centre for Culture, Ethnicity, & Health (CEH).
 Consumer Participation and Culturally and Linguistically Diverse Communities [Internet].
-Consumer Participation and Culturally and Linguistically Diverse Communities.
 Centre for Culture, Ethnicity, and Health; 2017 [cited 2021 Aug 6] p.
 1–32.
 Available from: https://www.ceh.org.au/wp-content/uploads/2019/10/Consumer-Participation-and-CALD-Communities-ST-20191016.pdf

 - Spencer-Tansley R, Meade N, Ali F, Simpson A, Hunter A. Mental health care for rare disease in the UK – recommendations from a quantitative survey and multi-stakeholder workshop.
 BMC Health Services Research [Internet].
 2022 May 14;22(1).
 Available from: https://bmchealthservres.biomedcentral.com/articles/10.1186/s12913-022-08060-9